Kazgul1987/Pathfinder-Ui_2/README.md

 # FoundryVTT - Pathfinder-ui
-A dodgy fork of Fantasy Ui by Iotech with a Pathfinder 2e theme.
+A dodgy fork of RPG Styled Ui by Xbozon for Pathfinder 2e.

 ## Installation